United Arab Republic: Foreign relations

-The union was interpreted by the other nations of the world as a major threat to Jordan.
-Syria was seen as a source of instigation and shelter for Jordanian plotters against King Hussein.
-Egypt's own status as a state unfriendly to Western influence in the region (and thus to the close relationship between the British, in particular, and the Jordanian and Iraqi monarchies) added to the pressure.
-Hussein responded by proposing to Faisal II of Iraq a Jordanian-Iraqi union to counter the UAR; such a union formed on 14 February 1958, as the Arab Federation.
-Jordan and Iraq agreed to establish a unified military command with a unified military budget, 80 per cent of which was to be provided by Iraq and the remaining 20 per cent by Jordan.
+The creation of the union was widely interpreted by the other nations of the world as a major threat to Jordan.
+Syria was seen as a source of instigation and shelter for Jordanian dissidents plotting against King Hussein.
+Egypt's status as being unfriendly to Western influence in the region (and thus to the close relationship between the British and the Hashemite Jordanian and Iraqi monarchies) added to the pressure.
+To counter the UAR's influence, King Hussein proposed a Jordanian-Iraqi counter-alliance to Faisal II of Iraq; leading to the formation of the Arab Federation on 14 February 1958.
+Jordan and Iraq agreed to establish a unified military command with a unified military budget, 80 percent of which was to be provided by Iraq and the remaining 20 percent by Jordan.
 Troops from both countries were exchanged in the arrangement.

 In nearby Lebanon, President Camille Chamoun, an opponent of Nasser, viewed the creation of the UAR with worry.
 Pro-Nasser factions in the country were mostly Muslims and Druze, while the Christian Maronite population generally supported Chamoun.
 These two sides began clashing, culminating in a civil war by May 1958.
 The former favoured merging with the UAR, while the latter feared the new country as a satellite of Communism.
 Although Nasser did not covet Lebanon, seeing it as a special case, he felt obliged to back his supporters through giving Abdul Hamid al-Sarraj the task of sending them money and light arms, and training officers.